UoB-COMSM0166/2025-group-21/README.md

 The stakeholder diagram illustrates the character system for the project, clearly identifying who is involved and their roles.
 Before implementation begins, it is crucial to understand the key stakeholders, including the development team, academics, and the instructor, as well as the end-users--our primary target audience: the players.

 Using the hierarchy of the onion model, we can see that every feature we develop aims to meet the needs of our target audience.
-Additionally, successful project delivery requires close collaboration with the development team and alignment with the guidance of the instructorand academics.
-By maintaining effective communication and progress tracking, we can ensure that the project meets all requirements and lauches the first version of the game on schedule.
+Additionally, successful project delivery requires close collaboration with the development team and alignment with the guidance of the instructor and academics.
+By maintaining effective communication and progress tracking, we can ensure that the project meets all requirements and launches the first version of the game on schedule.

 <p align="center" style="margin-top: 10px;"><b>Figure 6</b></p>
 <p align="center"><i>Onion Model of Learn To Fly Game</i></p>